 If you love parades, fairs and festivals, there’s one almost every month.
 Independence Day brings an annual military band concert, with everyone picnicking on the Green in Irvington.
 White Stone’s Waterfowl Show gathers artists from miles around in March, and the Urbanna Oyster Festival every November is not to be missed-as well as oyster roasts in most every county most every week-end in the fall.
 Mathews and Middlesex Counties keep folks busy with week-long festivals and many “just fun” activities.

-And then there are fish-fries, pig pickin’ barbecues and crab feasts, not to mention restaurants—with seafood at the water’s edge, French or Chinese, and traditional home cooking.
+And then there are fish-fries, pig pickin’ barbecues and crab feasts, not to mention restaurants—with seafood at the water’s edge, French, Thai or Chinese, and traditional home cooking.
 You can buy the best of wines, gourmet takeout foods, home baked breads and pastries by local chefs.
 Then there is the totally terrific, one of a kind, little sandwich place!
 We will tell you were it is when you get here!

 Meet the People